Labour costs compensation (LKV) for employing disabled persons

 In order to receive Labour Costs Compensation (LKV), the employee you hire must belong to one of the following groups:

-• persons eligible for protected employment placements as described in the so-called Jobs Agreement (Banenafspraak), an agreement between government and employers to improve the participation of this group in the labour market (in Dutch)
+- persons eligible for protected employment placements as described in the so-called Access to work programme (Banenafspraak), an agreement between government and employers to improve the participation of this group in the labour market (in Dutch)

 How to apply?

 You apply for the LKV with your wage tax declaration.
-For this you need an LKV target group declaration (doelgroepverklaring, in Dutch) from your prospective employee.
-Your prospective employee can apply for an LKV target group declaration (in Dutch) from the Employment Insurance Agency (UWV) if he or she belongs to one of the target groups listed above.
-If the employee belongs to the group of 56 years of age and up and they receive benefits from the municipality, they apply to the municipality for the target group declaration.
+For this you need a copy of the LKV target group declaration (doelgroepverklaring) from your prospective employee.
+Your prospective employee can apply for an LKV target group declaration (in Dutch) from the Employment Insurance Agency (UWV) if they belong to one of the target groups listed above.

 You can also apply for a target group declaration yourself, if your employee has authorised you (in Dutch).